 Whether it’s working out or completing projects you’ve put off for far too long, the feeling of accomplishment you will get when finishing them will give you a positive boost, and this can lead to increased happiness, even if you only think it’s something small.

 Spending time with your family and friends is good for you, even if it’s a few hours a week.
 You can’t sit around all day waiting for a phone call, so it’s better to put yourself out there.

 It doesn’t even need to stop at family and friends.
 Any human interaction can help, so do what you can to have this interaction, even if it’s running to the store to stock up on milk and cookies.

 But Also Finding Time for Yourself

 While spending time with others is good, though, you will also need time alone.
 You can be with friends and family all the time, but this won’t give you the right time to recharge.
-Some people prefer to hang out alone, while others need to be with others to feel energized, so make sure you balance this adequately to find something that works for you.
+Some people prefer to hang out alone, while others need to be with others to feel energized.
+For instance, if you are someone who can relax by partying or taking some thc diamonds alone, do it accordingly.
+Just make sure you balance this adequately to find something that works for you.

 When alone, you can focus on yourself.
 You can meditate, write, read, paint, or clean the house (or do a little of everything).
 This helps you with a routine and makes you feel more organized and, in turn, happier.

 Accepting You Are the Problem

 It’s easy to blame others for your problems and unhappiness, but sometimes it is you that is the problem.
 This is arguably the most difficult thing to admit.
 Still, if you recognize you have issues that affect others, such as anger management issues or substance dependency, then you must take steps to fix it.